An unofficial website of the government of the State of Florida. Here’s how you know

 Florida.moe is the premier website for Scheme programs.
 It's named Florida because the name was available and I thought it was funny.

-This website is written in Treeside, a document markup format that I will document on this website later.
-In the meantime, you can appreciate my laptop, with an authentic SRFI sticker (from the SRFI editor, Arthur Glecker) and an authentic “I Love Publix” sticker (from a Publix).
+This website is written in Treeside, written on the laptop shown on this page.
+It has an authentic SRFI sticker (from the SRFI editor, Arthur Glecker) and an authentic “I Love Publix” sticker (from a Publix).